adidahiya/raga/README.md

 - `yarn build` - builds TypeScript sources and bundles up the Electron app
 - `yarn dist` - creates the Electron app distributable package

+## About

+_What does raga mean?_

+[rāga](https://en.wikipedia.org/wiki/Raga) is a Sanskrit word which roughly translates to:
+_a melodic framework for improvisation in Indian classical music_.

+The art of DJing is largely one of improvisation within the personal framework of one's music collection.
+DJs who invest more time in studying, organizing, and tagging their library are better equipped to deliver their best performances.
+The scale and complexity of this practice in the digital medium necessitates advanced tools and frameworks like _raga_.

+_Who created raga?_

+_raga_ was created by [Adi Dahiya](https://adi.pizza/), a UI engineer, new media artist, and DJ based in Brooklyn, NY.